 - Developing a Satellite based Index to Predict Crop Yields in Smallholder Agriculture in Tanzania

-- Selling Formal Insurance to the Informally Insured India
+- Selling Formal Insurance to the Informally Insured in India

 - Weather Insurance, Price Information and Hedging: Financial Initiatives to Help the Poor Manage Agricultural Risk